Top 5 Reasons Why ERP Systems Migration to Cloud Fails

 More grave ERP implementation failures usually originate from another source — subpar architectural decisions, data inconsistencies, and lack of visibility into all the on-premises ERP workflows.
 Such technical blunders (if missed during the QA stage) can cause significant failures after go-live and lead to severe financial and reputational damages.
-In 2019, Revlon faced a as they failed to fulfill product shipments of an estimated $64 million in net sales due to a technical problem with their SAP ERP implementation.
+In 2019, Revlon faced a class action lawsuit as they failed to fulfill product shipments of an estimated $64 million in net sales due to a technical problem with their SAP ERP implementation.

 So how do you avoid similar scenarios?
 By understanding and anticipating the potential challenges during the migration planning stage.

 5 Common Reasons for ERP Cloud Migration Failures